-LAN/IPMI Ethernet Ports
+Ethernet Ports

-Two Ethernet ports (LAN1/LAN2) are located next to the Serial port on the I/O Backpanel.
-In addition, an IPMI Dedicated LAN (X9SRL-F only) is also located above USB 0/1 ports to provide a dedicated network connection for IPMI 2.0.
-These ports accept RJ45 type cables.
-Please refer to the LED Indicator Section for LAN LED information.
+Two Ethernet ports (LAN1/LAN2) are located next to the VGA port on the I/O Backpanel.
+In addition, an IPMI Dedicated LAN port is also located above USB 0/1 to provide a dedicated network connection for IPMI 2.0 on the motherboard.